LingAdeu/bangkok-airbnb-review-exploration/README.md

 ```
 3. Run my Jupyter Notebook file (`*.ipynb`) in src folder to reproduce the analysis.

-## Tableau Public URL
+## Jupyter Notebook and Tableau Public URL

 > [!important]
-> This project also includes data visualization in Tableau for audience with a wider range of backgrounds.
+> Due to the current limitation of GitHub, data visualization generated using Altair is unable to displayed right on the repository.
+To read the Jupyter Notebook along with the data visualization outputs, please use this [link](https://nbviewer.org/github/LingAdeu/bangkok-airbnb-review-exploration/blob/main/src/notebook.ipynb).
+Additionallt, this project also includes data visualization in Tableau for audience with a wider range of backgrounds.
 The Tableau dashboard can be accessed [here](https://public.tableau.com/shared/TWSRBZMHC?:display_count=n&:origin=viz_share_link).

 ## Feedback
 If you have suggestions for improvements, feel free to contact me here: